BAT-LZ Out of Hell: The Minmax Parsing Algorithm

 So let $j+\sd(v)\geq i$, there are two cases.
 First, if $j+\sd(v)-1\leq i+\ell$, then $m$ is a realistic value, since the entire corresponding $C$-array interval has been filled in.
 Therefore, we can then compute $m$ in a more clever way by using an RMQ on $C$, i.e., $m = RMQ(C, j, j+\sd(v)-1)$.
 So if $\real(v)=0$, then we update $\minmax(v) \gets m$ and $\real(v) \gets 1$.
 Otherwise (if $\real(v)=1$), an update is needed only if $\minmax(v) > m$, in which case we set $\minmax(v) \gets m$ and $\txtpos(v) \gets j$; since $\real(v)=1$, we have seen the label $L(v)$ before and already had a realistic value for its $\minmax$ value.
 Second, if $j+\sd(v)-1 > i+\ell$, then $m$ is an optimistic value only, and therefore, we update the annotation of $v$ only if $\real(v)=0$; in that case, we set $\minmax(v) \gets m$ and $\txtpos(v)\gets j$.

 Finally, we use the following criterion for how far back in the string we need to go with $j$.
 If no node in the path from $\leaf_j$ to the root can be effected by the new phrase, then we do not need to consider position $j$ at all in the current iteration.
 This holds if the label of the parent node does not reach $i$, i.e., if $j+\sd(\parent(\leaf_j))-1 < i$.
-So we will compute an auxiliary array $E[1\dd n]$ s.t.\ $E[j] = j+\sd(\parent(\leaf_j))-1$, thus, if $E[j]<i$, we stop.
+We compute an auxiliary array $E[1\dd n]$ s.t.\ $E[j] = j+\sd(\parent(\leaf_j))-1$.
+It is easy to see that $E[j]\leq E[j']$ if $j<j'$.
+This means that, moving back-to-front, we can stop at the first $j$ for which $E[j]<i$.